Solar FiT Comparison: Best Tariffs by State and Territory

 The Western Australian Distributed Energy Buyback Scheme (DEBS) compensates for electricity exported to the grid from qualified solar PV installations, batteries, and electric vehicles.

 DEBS offers export payment time.
-With a greater price paid for electricity exported in the late afternoon and evening when electricity demand and the wholesale cost of electricity are higher, these rates more accurately represent the cost of electricity at different times of the day.
+With a higher price paid for electricity exported in the late afternoon and evening, when demand and wholesale costs are higher, these rates more accurately reflect the cost of electricity at different times of the day.

 PEAKTIME PERIODEARNS c/kWh

-Peak ratesElectricity is exported between 3pm to 9pm10.0
+Peak ratesElectricity is exported between 3pm to 9pm10.0c

-Off-peak ratesElectricity is exported between 9pm and 3pm2.0
+Off-peak ratesElectricity is exported between 9pm and 3pm2.0c

 Read more about the solar Feed-in Tariff in WA